corpusc/Paramancer/README.md

 made by a 3rd guy, and I'm fairly sure he would NOT give you permission to use them, as he had some weird financial ideas with me, which
 (and combined with other more personal reasons) caused me to stop using his guns and to stop communicating with him.

 Every part of the code that I read and interacted with was virtually entirely rewritten.
-Almost no identifiers kept the same name, and flow/architecture greatly changed.
+Almost no identifiers kept the same name, for 1 example.

 2 things lead to abandoning this code base.